 We’ll go through many strategies for how to read people, but don’t forget that one of the main ones is still to watch facial expressions.

 They are relatively straightforward and intuitive to identify.
-You’ve probably heard of the six “universal expressions”:
+You’ve probably heard of the six “universal expressions“: surprise, fear, disgust, anger, happiness, and sadness.

 But don’t assume that facial expressions always tell you how the person is feeling.
 A 2017 analysis of around 50 studies showed that people’s faces rarely reflected their actual feelings.

-Instead, a growing amount of research is finding that expressions are not so much a mirror of your emotions, and much more a signal of what we want to happen next.
-For example:
+Instead, finding that expressions are not so much a mirror of your emotions, and much more a signal of what we want to happen next.
+For example: A “disgusted” face could mean someone isn’t happy with the way the conversation is going, and wants it to take a different track.
+A friend’s scowl doesn’t necessarily mean they’re angry — they just want you to agree with them.

-One researcher goes so far as to compare us to puppeteers: our expressions are like “invisible wires or ropes that you are trying to use to manipulate the other.”
+Talya Rachel Meyers goes so far as to compare us to puppeteers: our expressions are like “invisible wires or ropes that you are trying to use to manipulate the other.”

 8) Listen for emotions in the voice

 We just saw how facial expressions are useful for reading people, but not always accurate reflections of emotions.
+Well, that’s where voice comes in.

-A recent study shows that our sense of hearing is much better at detecting emotion than seeing facial expressions.
+A 2023 study shows that our sense of hearing is much better at detecting emotion than seeing facial expressions.
 In fact, we are better at identifying emotion when we only listen to a person’s voice than if we both listen to their voice and see their facial expressions.

-Further research shows that we correctly identify emotions in the voice even when the words being said have nothing to do with the emotion being expressed — and even if it’s in a foreign language.
 Another study found that we can identify not only basic emotions in the voice (positive vs negative, or excited vs calm), but also fine nuances.

 So if you really need to know how a person feels about something, arrange a phone call rather than an in-person meeting.